civo/kubernetes-marketplace/libredb-studio/post_install.md

 ## Notes

 - State lives in a 1Gi volume mounted at `/app/data` (SQLite).
 Connections and query history survive a pod restart.
-- The Ingress serves plain HTTP, so the app is configured with `AUTH_COOKIE_SECURE=false`.
-Once you front it with TLS, set that variable to `true` on the `libredb-studio` deployment.
+- The admin session cookie is issued with the Secure flag, so reach the app over HTTPS.
+If you replace the Ingress with plain HTTP, set `AUTH_COOKIE_SECURE=false` on the deployment or login will fail while every health check stays green.
 - AI query assistance is off until you set `LLM_PROVIDER` and `LLM_API_KEY`.
 Everything else works without it.

 Documentation: https://github.com/libredb/libredb-studio